xiangshen-dk/workshop-building-secure-apis/docs/vpclink.md

 3. Select the new ___feedback___ resource, from __Actions__ choose __Create Method__.
 Add a __GET__ method for the resource as following.
 Make sure the __Endpoint URL__ is the DNS name of the NLB starting with ___http___ and ends with ___feedback___, for example: http://reinforce-lab-nlb-1f8e6550f0e7ac3f.elb.us-east-2.amazonaws.com/feedback

+    Note: You have to wait until the VPC link created in the previous step is ready.
+Otherwise, you will not see it in the __VPC Link__ dropdown list.

     ![](../screenshots/lab-backend5.png)

     Click __Save__ to create the method and you can use the __TEST__ link to test it.